Environment Protection Amendment Act 2018

 This is the first of two phases of legislative reform to overhaul the 47-year-old Environment Protection Act 1970 and replace it with modernised and fit-for-purpose legislation.
-The reforms in this first bill will modernise the Environment Protection Authority (EPA’s) corporate governance and strengthen its status as a science-based regulator to ensure it is ready for the rest of the major transformation it will undergo.
+The reforms in this first Act modernise the Environment Protection Authority's corporate governance and strengthen its status as a science-based regulator to ensure it is ready for the rest of the major transformation it will undergo.
 The second Bill (which will complete the reform of the Environment Protection Act 1970) is scheduled to be introduced to Parliament in 2018.
-Coupled with increased funding from the 2017-18 budget, these changes will build a stronger, modern and better resourced EPA for the future.
+Coupled with increased funding from the 2017-18 budget, these changes will build a stronger, modern and better resourced Environment Protection Authority for the future.

 Officers for the Protection of the Local Environment

 The Andrews Labor Government has committed $4.8 million to deliver a pilot program of Officers for the Protection of the Local Environment (OPLE).
 This fifteen-month pilot, commencing in September 2017, will employ ten OPLEs located in councils to respond to localised waste and pollution issues.
 The outcomes of this program will inform a potential future statewide rollout of an OPLE network.

 Government Response to the Independent Inquiry

 On 17 January the Andrews Labor Government released its response to the Independent Inquiry into the Environment Protection Authority (EPA).
 View the response here:

 Andrews Labor Government Response to the Independent Inquiry into the Environment Protection Authority (PDF, 611.4 KB)